 On an account, there is a Billing Info section that shows stored payment information.
 An account can have one payment method at a time.
 This can be a credit card or PayPal account.
 Billing Info is usually filled out by the customer upon purchase or when they update their information.
 The merchant determines how much of the billing address is required in the Admin under Site Settings.
 Billing Info can be different from the account email and address.

 Your team can leave notes on an account to add context, e.g. the reason for a refund, customer requests, and/or complaints.
 These notes are internal and not exposed to your customers.

 Once an account is created, all values (with the exception of the account code) may be updated.

-Closing an account permanently deletes its billing information and cancels any active subscriptions (canceled subscriptions will remain active until the end of the current billing cycle before expiring), and fails any open invoices.
+Closing an account permanently deletes its billing information, cancels any active subscriptions (canceled subscriptions will remain active until the end of the current billing cycle before expiring), and fails any open invoices.
 We recommend closing accounts only when all business is concluded

 with a customer.

 You will see the option to close an account when viewing an account in the admin console.

 A closed account can be reopened by clicking the "Reopen Account" button in the admin console, or by creating a new account with the same account code.
 Reopening an account will restore its history but billing information will need to be provided by the customer to continue billing.

 Accounts can only be deleted from your site while in sandbox mode (look for the Clear Test Data button in your site settings).
 Once your account is in production mode all data is kept for historical accounting and cannot be removed from your site.